-- Latency, promotion, and regression. - Expansion of malignant cells.

-- Interaction of malignant cells with the immune system or extracellular matrix. - Cell mobility including detachment, motility and migration in the circulation. - Invasion. - Malignant cells in the circulation including penetration of the vascular system and extrasavation - Systemic and cellular effects of malignancy. - Tumor angiogenesis and growth of metastases. - Role of hormone or growth factor dependence/independence in cancer progression. - 1.5 Resources and Infrastructure (Note: grants coded as 1.2 in previous versions become 1.5) Examples of science that would fit: - Informatics and informatics networks. - Specimen resources. - Epidemiological resources pertaining to biology. - Reagents, chemical standards. - Education and training of investigators at all levels (including clinicians).
+- Latency, promotion, and regression. - Expansion of malignant cells. - Interaction of malignant cells with the immune system or extracellular matrix. - Cell mobility including detachment, motility and migration in the circulation. - Invasion. - Malignant cells in the circulation including penetration of the vascular system and extrasavation - Systemic and cellular effects of malignancy. - Tumor angiogenesis and growth of metastases. - Role of hormone or growth factor dependence/independence in cancer progression. - 1.5 Resources and Infrastructure (Note: grants coded as 1.2 in previous versions of the CSO become 1.5)

+- Informatics and informatics networks.

+- Specimen resources.

+- Epidemiological resources pertaining to biology.

+- Reagents, chemical standards.

+- Education and training of investigators at all levels (including clinicians), such as participation in training workshops, advanced research technique courses, and Master's course attendance.
+This does not include longer term research based training, such as PhD or post-doctoral fellowships.